-The City issued a new contract to reassess lines located within areas prioritized in the IRP.
+The City continued to reassess lines located within areas prioritized in the IRP.
 The contract includes reassessment of approximately 170,000 LF of small and large diameter pipe.
-The City selected contractors, and the contractors began work in September 2020.
+Crews reassessed approximately 163,081 LF of small and large diameter pipe.